-This combination of drugs is an oral antibiotic widely used in the treatment of mild to moderate bacterial infections.
+This combination of drugs is an oral antibiotic widely used to treat mild to moderate bacterial infections.

 This combination is currently the most common cause of clinically apparent acute hepatic injury induced by drugs, both in the United States and in Europe.

-The combination consists of amoxicillin, a semisynthetic third-generation penicillin and clavulanate that is a beta-lactam that acts as a beta-lactamase inhibitor.
+The combination consists of amoxicillin, semisynthetic third-generation penicillin, and clavulanate, a beta-lactam that acts as a beta-lactamase inhibitor.

-The main bacterial enzyme responsible for resistance to penicillin.
+The main bacterial enzyme is responsible for resistance to penicillin.

 Current indications are for mild to moderate bacterial infections due to known or suspected gram-positive or gram-negative organisms resistant to penicillinase.

-This combination is provided in multiple dose combinations, typically as 250 to 875 mg of amoxicillin with 125 mg of clavulanate, two to three times a day for 7 to 10 days.
+This combination is provided in multiple-dose combinations, typically 250 to 875 mg of amoxicillin with 125 mg of clavulanate, two to three times a day for 7 to 10 days.

-Amoxicillin clavulanate is available in multiple generic formulations and under the brand name Augmentin.
-Common side effects include gastrointestinal upset, diarrhea and rash.
+Amoxicillin clavulanate is available in multiple generic formulations and under Augmentin’s brand name.
+Common side effects include gastrointestinal upset, diarrhea, and rash.

-Amoxicillin clavulanate has been implicated in hundreds of cases of clinically apparent acute liver injury.
+Amoxicillin clavulanate has been implicated in hundreds of clinically apparent acute liver injury cases.

-This combination is currently the most common cause of drug-induced liver disease in most large case series in the United States and Europe.
+This combination is currently the most common cause of drug-induced liver disease in most large cases in the United States and Europe.

 The onset of the injury usually lasts a few days or up to 8 weeks, after the start of therapy often occurs after the antibiotic cycle is completed; the delay is a few days or up to six weeks.

-In some cases, aminotransferase levels are markedly elevated giving a mixed or hepatocellular pattern, particularly in younger patients with an earlier onset of the lesion.
+In some cases, aminotransferase levels are markedly elevated, giving a mixed or hepatocellular pattern, particularly in younger patients with an earlier lesion onset.

-The pattern of elevations of serum enzymes is also much more likely to be hepatocellular in children, but the course of the disease is usually benign.
+The pattern of elevated serum enzymes is also much more likely to be hepatocellular in children, but the course of the disease is usually benign.

 Because liver injury can occur days or weeks after stopping treatment, the association of liver injury with the reception of amoxicillin / clavulanic acid may go unnoticed.